Saturday League Rules

 Note: In both cases, if the side batting first is all out in less than its full quota of overs, calculations are to be based on the full quota of overs allowed and not on the number in which the side was dismissed.

-c) In the event of a Tie, wickets down are not to be taken into account except for bonus points purposes.
+c) In the event of a Tie, wickets down are not to be taken into account.

 Points for matches will be awarded as follows:

-Tie = 4 points each (plus bonus points)
+Tie or No Result = 2 points each

 Note: Matches not started because the ground is unavailable will be rescheduled, if at all possible.